top of page

 Our Work

-• Habitat Restoration: Supporting projects aimed at restoring the cloud forest habitat, which is crucial for the survival of the Spiky Yellow Woodlouse and other endemic species.
+• Habitat Restoration: Supporting projects are aimed at restoring the cloud forest habitat, which is crucial for the survival of the Spiky Yellow Woodlouse and other endemic species.

 • Publications and Awareness: We publish findings and raise awareness about the importance of conserving St. Helena's unique biodiversity.